oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 Julia 1.6 is slated to be the next long-term support release of the Julia programming language.
 It has been 2 years since the last LTS, and a lot has changed.
 This post is kind of a follow-up to my [Julia 1.0 release run-down]({{site.url}}//2018/06/01/Julia-Favourite-New-Things.html).
-But it's going to be even longer, as it is covering the last 5 releases since then.
+But it's going to be even longer, as it is covering the last 5 releases since then; and I am not skipping the major new features.
 I am writing this not to break down release by release, but to highlight features that had you only used Julia 1.0, you wouldn't have seen.
 Full details can be found in the NEWS.md, and HISTORY.md